Sarah627/Java_miniatures/README.md

               Statement(s);
             } while(loop-continuation-condition);

-      - One important thing to notice about do-while loop is the semi-colon after the closing parentheses of the loop-continuation-condition.
+      - One important thing to notice about do-while loop is the semicolon after the closing parentheses of the loop-continuation-condition.

       - examples:
         - Menu example, when you prompt the user to choose from a menu, the menu must be executed at least once if the user chose to exit from the first time. you can see that in the following example: